Mold Remediation Barkhamsted, CT - Green Restoration

 Same-Day Inspection Across The Farmington River Corridor

-A technician is on site in Barkhamsted the same day you call, whether you are near the West Branch AE Zone, in Pleasant Valley, in Riverton, or on West Hill.
+A technician is on site in Barkhamsted the same day you call, whether you are near the West Branch floodplain, in Pleasant Valley, in Riverton, or on West Hill.
 We bring FLIR thermal imaging, moisture meters, and ACAC-certified air sampling on the first visit so scope is documented before any pricing conversation.

 3